AstreaTSS/RealmsPlayerlistWebsite/docs/legal/privacy_policy.md

 #### Realm Player Session Activity

 The Bot uses Xbox Services in order to track Players on Realms, and stores it per each session - a period of time where a Player was on a Realm.
 This data is deleted after 31 days after the Player left the Realm for that session, or when the last Server tracking the Realm removes the bot.

+#### Website Data

+Information gained from this website will be stored in perpetuity.

 ## Your Rights to Your Data